alexjsmac/alexjsmac.github.io/now/index.md

 share: false
 ---

-Last updated 23/01/2016
+Last updated 05/03/2016 (dd/mm/yyyy)

 * Living in Ottawa, ON while I complete an internship at Agriculture and Agri-Food Canada thtat involves working on a cloud computing and data grid project

 * Writing music for my solo project, [Xander John Scott](http://xanderjohnscott.com)

+* Helping out with various tasks at [Possible Worlds](http://www.possibleworldsshop.com/)

 * Volunteering regularly at [Centrepointe Theatre](http://www.centrepointetheatre.com/) and with [Ecology Ottawa](http://ecologyottawa.ca/)

-* Working on this blog ;)

 * Beginning to hack away with an Arduino Uno

-* Finishing up a website for [Western University's Actuarial and Statistical Undergradute Association](http://www.westernasua.ca/)
+* As much snowboarding as possible while winter is here